jlorich/presentations/rails_refactoring/slides.md

-## Refactoring Obese Models
+## Refactoring Obese Rails Models
 ####Joey Lorich

 ## Fat model - Skinny Controller
   - Great idea in a general sense
   - Keep most logic out of the contorller
+  - Commonly misundertood

+## What really is the 'model'
+  - Model layer, not model file
+  - Not just ActiveRecord::Base subclasses
+  - Data representation as well as business logic

+## So what's the problem?
+  - Rails often encourages you to just put everyting in the ActiveRecord::Base model files
-  - However, models quickly become unmaintainably 'fat'
+  - Eventually your model fiels are unmaintainably 'fat'

-## Obese Models
+## Obese Model Files
  - Hundreds or even thousands of lines of code
  - Hard to navigate
  - Too large to effectively organize
  - Massive test files
  - Often not very independent (easy to just use lots of shared ivars)

 ## Classes should be SOLID, not fat
   - Single responsibility principle